 Distribution of dividends shall be formulated by our Board of Directors at their discretion and may be subject to Shareholders' approval.
 A decision to declare or to pay any dividends and the amount of any dividends will depend on various factors, including but not limited to our results of operations, cash flows and financial conditions, operating and capital expenditure requirements, distributable profits as determined under IFRS, our Articles of Association, market conditions, our strategic plans and prospects for business development, contractual limits and obligations, payment of dividends to us by our operating subsidiaries, taxation, and any other factors determined by our Board of Directors from time to time to be relevant to the declaration of dividend payments.
 As a result, our historical dividend distributions are not indicative of our future dividend distribution policy.
-There can be no assurance whether, when and in what form we will pay dividends in the future or that we will pay dividends in accordance with our dividend policy.
+Save for the intended declaration of the Special Dividend as disclosed in the sections headed "Summary - Dividends" and "Financial Information - Dividends," there can be no assurance whether, when and in what form we will pay dividends in the future or that we will pay dividends in accordance with our dividend policy.
 See "Financial Information - Dividends" for more details of our dividend policy.